phishman3579/android-heart-rate-monitor/README.md

 It uses data smoothing in a Integer array to figure out the average red pixel value in the image.
 Once it figures out the average it determines a heart beat when the average red pixel value in the latest image is greater than the smoothed average.

-The App will collect data in ten second chunks and add the beets per minute to another Integer array which is used to smooth the beats per minute data.
+The App will collect data in ten second chunks and add the beats per minute to another Integer array which is used to smooth the beats per minute data.

 ## How To